Midstream HVAC and Water Heating Program

 Are there transaction limits or maximum quantities that customers can receive?

-All utilities allow one incentive per address for both HVAC and Hybrid Heat Pump Water Heaters.
+City Light allows one incentive per address for both HVAC and Hybrid Heat Pump Water Heaters.
 Case-by-case exceptions may be allowed based upon square footage, presence of an Accessory Dwelling Unit or other factors.
 Please contact the Program implementer [email protected] to confirm eligibility for an exception.
-There are no limits on residential ECM pumps (City Light territory only).
+There are no limits on residential ECM pumps.
 For additional information on customer eligibility and exceptions to quantity limits for residences, please contact the Program implementer.

 What types of projects qualify for this program?